How 'Opening Soon' Was Made

 I found that buying a printer was not great because of paper and ink costs, and binding - a local shop should be affordable and more customizable.

 After some research I chose a local lab called GTA Imaging.
 Since they work with photographers they were able to answer all my random questions and help me with some customization.
 They were generous with the free samples and I was quite happy with the quality of the results.
 Since they were local, it was also a quick iteration cycle between sending in files and seeing results.
-When ordering in bulk, I found their prices were affordable.
 They refer to the product I ordered as a Booklet, which is what a lot of local labs will call this too (once printed, you can call it whatever you want).

 19. Experiment with printing, try different sizes and research other variables like paper, colour profiles, and screen calibration.
 Get samples before committing if possible.
 My strategy was to edit on half-brightness with my macbook, and when I saw my sample prints I knew 50% screen brightness would work well enough.
 I chose to have square pages, so that I wouldn't have to shrink horizontal or vertical images (my lab was able to provide me a custom .PSD template).
 After getting a full sample zine I was able to make other small adjustments.

 20. Figure out how many copies to make and how to sell/distribute them.
 I knew I wanted to give away some copies, and some other friends and coworkers had already expressed interest in buying a copy.
 I chose to order 50, and do my best to sell whatever was left over.
-I'll update this step later on with how the sales went and what strategies I used [online store, PhotoRotation mailing list, #photography slack channel at work, spreading the news to friends].
-If you are not ready to risk the investment, a pre-order is a good idea.
+Keep in mind: if you are not ready to risk the investment of a bunch of zines up-front, a pre-order is a good idea.

 I didn't have enough to lie down on top of them, maybe next time: